The Importance of Oral Health in Comprehensive Health Care

 The severity of gum disease also increases with age.
-Nearly one-fourth of seniors aged 65 to 74 have severe gum disease, according to the CDC.
+Nearly 11 percent of seniors aged 65 and older have moderate to severe gum disease, according to the National Institute of Dental and Craniofacial Research.
 Men are more likely than women to have more severe gum disease.

 Oral and Pharyngeal Cancers